 Some people have found that eating yogurt or mint can help.
 However, yogurt can cause people who are lactose-intolerant to develop symptoms similar to irritable bowel syndrome, said Dr Vikneswaran.

-In Ms Tan’s case, eating spicy food often set off a severe bout of diarrhoea – up to six or seven times a day – and intense stomach cramps.
+In the case of some patients, eating spicy food often sets off a severe bout of diarrhoea – up to six or seven times a day – and intense stomach cramps.
 A ready stock of anti-diarrhoea pills helps to keep the symptoms at bay.